felipenoris/XLSX.jl/docs/src/Formatting.md

 the cell's `alignment` directly (as part of the `style` definition), but it may also refer to further formatting definitions for `font`, `fill`, `border`, `format`.
-Multiple `style`s may each refer to the same `fill` definition or the same `font` definition, etc and therefore share these formatting characteristics.
+Multiple `style`s may each refer to the same `fill` definition or the same `font` definition, etc, and therefore share these formatting characteristics.
 This hierarchy can be shown like this:

                 `Cell`